mcmoodoo/LimitCraft/README.md

-# Orderly - 1inch Limit Order Protocol
+# Orderly

-A complete orderbook application for creating and managing 1inch limit orders on Arbitrum.
-Features include order creation, automated order filling, and a React frontend with Web3 wallet integration.
+A complete DEX orderbook platform built on 1inch Limit Order Protocol.
+Create and manage limit orders on Arbitrum with automated filling and a modern Web3 frontend.

 ## Project Structure